 Let’s now focus on the main ingredients in the Cellucor P6 Extreme Pump formula.

 • KSM-66 Ashwagandha – This is pretty good ingredient.
-It’s a branded version of the herb Ashwagandha, which is known for its ability to help reduce anxiety.
-This particular form of Ashwagandha has also shown promise in being able to directly raise testosterone levels in men, so it’s a good inclusion in the Cellucor P6 Extreme Pump formula.
+It’s a branded version of the herb Ashwagandha, which is often found in food supplements these days.
+This particular form of Ashwagandha has also shown promise in some areas, so it’s a decent inclusion in the Cellucor P6 Extreme Pump formula.

-• LJ100 Longjack Extract – Longjack is a pretty common testosterone booster ingredient.
-Cellucor say that they’ve used it in the P6 Extreme Pump formula because of its ability to increase energy levels and promote free testosterone.
-It’s an OK ingredient, but Cellucor could certainly have used a more proven T-boosting substance here.
+• LJ100 Longjack Extract – Longjack is a pretty common ingredient.
+Cellucor say that they’ve used it in the P6 Extreme Pump formula because of its ability to help with a number of things.
+It’s an OK ingredient, but Cellucor could certainly have used a more commonly-used substance here.

 • Nitrosigine Inositol-Stabilized Arginine Silicate – Cellucor describe this ingredient as a “serious game changer” – which is certainly quite some introduction.
-There are claims that it can help to increase Nitric Oxide production, as well as boost energy levels and combat muscle breakdown.
-This is one of the main ingredients that Cellucor have used to improve muscle pumps.
+There are claims that it can help with some things as you look to hit your goals.

-• Fenugreek – This is a great ingredient for any T-booster because it’s a rich source of Zinc, Selenium and Magnesium – all of which can help to support healthy testosterone levels.
-Fenugreek has also shown promise in studies to help raise testosterone levels in men, so it was good to find it in the P6 Extreme Pump formula (it’s just a shame that we don’t know the dose because of the proprietary blend).
+• Fenugreek – This is a great ingredient for a supplement in this category.
+You’ll find it in a lot of supplements on sale these days.
+It was good to find it in the P6 Extreme Pump formula (it’s just a shame that we don’t know the dose because of the proprietary blend).

 • Ovine Placenta Powder – You probably don’t need us to explain where this ingredient comes from.
 Consuming this is certainly a pretty disgusting thought, and we’re not too sure why Cellucor have included it in this supplement,